blynkkk/blueprints/ESP32 Blinking LED/README.md

 _If you still have issues, try connecting the device again following tips from the **Troubleshooting** section at the end of this tutorial_

 ## 5. Dashboard breakdown
 Widgets are used to display and visualize data, and interact with your device from the web dashboard and mobile app.
-To connect data to widget, a specific [datastream](https://docs.blynk.io/en/getting-started/using-virtual-pins-to-control-physical-devices) should be assigned to a widget.
+To connect data to a widget, a specific [datastream](https://docs.blynk.io/en/getting-started/using-virtual-pins-to-control-physical-devices) should be assigned to a widget.
 You can create datastreams in the widget settings or in the Datastream tab of a Template.
 Below you can find datastream and widgets used in this project.

 **Datastream V0 - an LED state**
 Name: LED